 Separate the egg yolks from the egg white for 7 of the eggs.
 Refrigerate the egg whites for another use.
 Add 4 more whole eggs to the yolks.

-In a medium bowl add the milk, eggs, spices, vanilla and salt.
+In a medium bowl or large measuring cup like this one, add the milk, eggs, spices, vanilla and salt.
 Whisk until the milk and eggs are well combined.
 To test this, put the whisk to the bottom of the bowl and pull it up.
 If it feel heavy with egg on it, keep whisking the eggs into the milk.
 The egg mixture should be the same consistency throughout.

 Pour the egg mixture evenly over the bread.
 It will start to pool in the bottom of the pan.